 After the surgery is completed, patients are required to rest for a short time and then are allowed to go home.
 Within the next 24 hours, the surgeon most likely will want to see the patient for an evaluation.
 Drops will be prescribed to guard against infection and help the eyes heal.
 For a few days, patients may need to wear a clear shield, especially at night, to prevent them from rubbing their eyes.1 Generally, most patients can resume normal activities the day following the procedure.

-GHS Eye Institute physicians employ the latest technology for small incision Cataract Surgery.
+Prisma Health Eye Institute physicians employ the latest technology for small incision Cataract Surgery.
 Many options exist today that are add on benefits with modern cataract surgery such as Premium IOL’s such as multifocal or toric IOL’s to reduce dependency or the need for glasses for near and or distance vision.
 The Femtosecond Laser can also be used precise laser incisions in the cornea and the capsule of the lens to give a more accurate refractive result with cataract surgery.
 Additional fees above insurance coverage required for the non covered services with cataract surgery.